EXPLAINER: What’s making mid-Atlantic songbirds sick?

 WHERE ARE BIRDS GETTING SICK?

-Wildlife managers and veterinarians first received reports in late April and May of sick birds in Maryland, Virginia, West Virginia, Kentucky and Washington, DC.
+Wildlife managers and veterinarians first received reports in late April and May of sick birds in Maryland, Virginia, West Virginia, Kentucky and Washington, D.C.
 More recent reports have come from Pennsylvania, Delaware, New Jersey, Ohio and Indiana.
 The outbreak may have peaked in June and be declining in some early hotspots, but it’s ongoing in other regions, according to Brian Evans, a bird ecologist at the Smithsonian National Zoo & Conservation Biology Institute.

 WHAT’S CAUSING THE SICKNESS?

 Scientists at the USGS, the Smithsonian and universities are still working to determine the causes.
-Through testing of sick and deceased birds, they have determined that this outbreak was not primarily caused by Salmonella, Chlamydia, avian influenza virus, West Nile virus or a few other pathogens that commonly afflict birds.
+Through testing of sick and deceased birds, they have determined that this outbreak was not primarily caused by salmonella, chlamydia, avian influenza virus, West Nile virus or a few other viruses that commonly afflict birds.

 WHAT CAN I DO TO HELP?